 Tagline: Trinity's tagline, "Discover Your Path," encapsulates the school's mission.

-The recently completed 45,000-square-foot Estes Athletic Center features two gyms, a strength and fitness center, multiple locker rooms and team meeting rooms, and alumni rooms for meetings and social events.
-Aycock Stadium, also a new addition to the campus, features a new synthetic track and scoreboard.
+, dedicated in 2011, features two gyms, a strength and fitness center, multiple locker rooms and team meeting rooms, the school store, a concession stand and alumni rooms for meetings and social events.
+Aycock Stadium, also a new addition for the campus, features a new synthetic track and scoreboard.

+includes a band room, digital music lab, recording studio and a spectacular collaborative space for ceramic artists, painters and sculptors.
 Trinity’s tennis teams compete at Southampton Recreation Association.
-The swim teams compete at the Greater Richmond Aquatic Partnership’s Natatorium.
-The home course of the golf team is Salisbury Country Club.
+The swim and dive teams compete at the Greater Richmond Aquatic Partnership’s pool.
+The home course for the golf team is Salisbury Country Club.

 International Baccalaureate (IB) Diploma Program: In 1994 Trinity became the first school in the Richmond metropolitan area authorized to offer the IB Program, a course of study designed for highly motivated students.
 The program academically prepares students for the rigors of college, and can also give students an advantage in the college admission process.

-College Placement: The members of the class of 2012 are attending 53 different colleges and universities in 18 states and the District of Columbia.
-By a tiny majority (51%), they are attending schools in Virginia.
+College Placement: The members of the class of 2013 had 95 enroll in 45 different colleges and universities.
 Trinity students have been accepted to prestigious specialty schools and programs, including Cooper Union, School of the Art Institute of Chicago, School of the Visual Arts, Virginia Commonwealth University School of Engineering, and the music programs at Belmont University and Indiana University.
 Several students will play for college athletic teams.
-Many received offers of merit scholarships (including the University of Virginia Echols Scholars program).
+Many received offers of merit scholarships.

 Boys - Virginia Preparatory League